NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[NRD]** All pixels in floating point textures should be INF / NAN free to avoid propagation, because such values are used in weight calculations and accumulation of a weighted sum.
 Functions `XXX_FrontEnd_PackRadianceAndHitDist` perform optional NAN / INF clearing of the input signal.
 There is a boolean to skip these checks.

 **[NRD]** All denoisers work with positive RGB inputs (some denoisers can change color space in *front end* functions).
-For better image quality HDR inputs need to be in a sane range [0; 10-100].
+For better image quality, HDR inputs need to be in a sane range [0; 10-100].
 Passing pre-exposured colors (i.e. `color * exposure`) is not recommended, because a significant momentary change in exposure is hard to react to in this case.

 **[NRD]** *NRD* can track camera motion internally.
 For the first time pass all MVs set to 0 (you can use `CommonSettings::motionVectorScale = {0}` for this) and set `CommonSettings::isMotionVectorInWorldSpace = true`, it will allow you to simplify the initial integration.
-Enable application provided MVs after getting denoising working on static objects.
+Enable application-provided MVs after getting denoising working on static objects.

-**[NRD]** Using of 2D MVs can lead to massive history reset on moving objects, because 2D motion provides information only about pixel screen position but not about real 3D world position.
+**[NRD]** Using 2D MVs can lead to massive history reset on moving objects, because 2D motion provides information only about pixel screen position but not about real 3D world position.
 Consider using 3D MVs instead.

-**[NRD]** Firstly, try to get correctly working reprojection on a diffuse signal for camera rotations only (without camera motion).
+**[NRD]** Firstly, try to get a working reprojection on a diffuse signal for camera rotations only (without camera motion).

 **[NRD]** Diffuse and specular signals must be separated at the start of the path.